-This a brief description of each camera settings that are either on the website or in the camera menus and their differences.
+Here are brief descriptions of each camera setting that are available on the app/web site and/or in the camera menus.

 - Description / Image From

 - Camera Mode+

 - Thumbnail Size+